JZJisawesome/anslatortray-rs/README.md

 Essentially, the word is reorganized in an effort to hide its true meaning, which can be lots of fun!

-The Anslatortray library can help out by converting any English text into Pig Latin quickly and easily.
-It is **incredibly fast** (see the Performance section below) and **requires no dependencies**!

-You can translate multiple sentences, including numbers, punctuation, and spacing, with a single call to `anslatortray::translate()`.
-The function handles edge cases quite well (words without vowels, one-letter words, contractions, ALL CAPS, etc.), though there is always room for improvement.

-If you have suggestions for how the project could be improved, please visit the repository's issues page on <a href="https://github.com/JZJisawesome/anslatortray-rs/issues">Github</a> or <a href="https://gitlab.com/JZJisawesome/anslatortray-rs/-/issues">GitLab</a> or contact me directly :)

-Be sure to check out the documentation at <https://docs.rs/anslatortray/latest/anslatortray/>!

-# Building and Installation

-If you wish to use the library in your crate, add anslatortray as a dependency and follow along with the example below, or <a href="https://docs.rs/anslatortray/latest/anslatortray/">check out the documentation</a> for more.

-If you wish to use the `anslatortray` standalone binary, clone `https://git.jekel.ca/JZJ/anslatortray.git`, do `cargo build --release`, and you'll find the binary in the target/release directory.

-See the <a href="https://git.jekel.ca/JZJ/anslatortray-rs/wiki/Building-And-Installing">wiki</a> for more information.

 # A Quick Example

 After adding Anslatortray as a dependency in your crate, try compiling this example code: